Hawaiian Kingdom: Foreign relations

+In 1873 the Hawaiian Kingdom Even was represented at the World's Fair in Vienna.

 Anglo-Franco Proclamation

 Flier for the 30th anniversary celebration of the 1843 treaty.

 On November 28, 1843, at the Court of London, the British and French governments formally recognized Hawaiian independence.
 The "Anglo-Franco Proclamation", a joint declaration by France and Britain, signed by King Louis-Philippe and Queen Victoria, assured the Hawaiian delegation:

 Her Majesty the Queen of the United Kingdom of Great Britain and Ireland, and His Majesty the King of the French, taking into consideration the existence in the Sandwich Islands (Hawaiian Islands) of a government capable of providing for the regularity of its relations with foreign nations, have thought it right to engage, reciprocally, to consider the Sandwich Islands as an Independent State, and never to take possession, neither directly or under the title of Protectorate, or under any other form, of any part of the territory of which they are composed.

 The undersigned, Her Majesty's Principal Secretary of State of Foreign Affairs, and the Ambassador Extraordinary of His Majesty the King of the French, at the Court of London, being furnished with the necessary powers, hereby declare, in consequence, that their said Majesties take reciprocally that engagement.

 In witness whereof the undersigned have signed the present declaration, and have affixed thereto the seal of their arms.

 Done in duplicate at London, the 28th day of November, in the year of our Lord, 1843.